 South Bank Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as “Designated Child Protection Officers” in school in compliance with the “sharing of information” guidance.

-If you have any serious concerns about your child or any other pupil at South Bank Primary, please do not hesitate to contact the Child Protection Designated Teacher who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.
+If you have any serious concerns about your child or any other pupil at South Bank Primary, please do not hesitate to contact the Child Protection Team immediately, or alternatively you can contact social care yourself.

 Cause for Concern

-Teachers are asked to report any cause for concern to the School Safeguarding Team often verbally first, but followed up in writing – following school policy and protocol.
+Our teachers are trained to report any cause for concern to the School Safeguarding Team in writing – following school policy and protocol.
 All staff receive child protection training when they begin at South Bank.
 Refresher training is carried out every year, or sooner if required.
 Any concerns will be shared with parents as early as possible.
 Concerns may range from children being visibly upset to persistent lateness to children ‘disclosing’ concerns.
+Additionally managing risk, what to do when you don’t feel safe and consent are all part of your SMSC curriculum.

-We support our pupils’ use of the internet and seek to underpin their knowledge of safe use and protection.
+We support our pupils’ use of the internet and underpin their knowledge of safe use and protection on-line.
 We provide our pupils with an awareness of how to stay safe online both in the school environment and beyond.
-We believe that children should adhere to the certification given to games, DVDs etc. All of the games and DVDs used at school will be rated as U. Parental permission is sought for the use of any other material (such as appropriate clips from PG films in upper KS2)
+We believe that children should adhere to the certification given to games, DVDs etc. All of the games and DVDs used at school will be rated as U. Parental permission is sought for the use of any other material (such as appropriate clips from PG films in upper KS2).

 Facebook/Social media sites

 Children of primary school age are not entitled to use Face Book.
 Children will not be using social media sites during school hours.
-We also ask parent/carers not to name school, staff or other children on any form of social media, or share photographs of any school events.
+We also ask parent/carers not to name school, staff or other children on any form of social media, or share photographs of any school events, as they may contain images of othr children.

 Health and Safety

-At South Bank Primary all staff are responsibility for health and safety.
-The headteacher has responsibility for H&S and meets with the site supervisor and staff to ensure all needs are met.
+At South Bank Primary all staff are responsible for health and safety.
+The Headteacher has overall responsibility for H&S and meets regularly with the site supervisor and staff to ensure all needs are met.
 Site inspections are carried out regularly.
-In the Spring Term 2015 the school had a comprehensive audit carried out by the local authority and standards were found to be excellent – all this despite our school move!
+In the Spring Term 2018 the school had a comprehensive audit carried out by the local authority and standards were found to be excellent.